By: Mark Franks, EDF Energy Research Intern

 During his speech, Mayor Bloomberg remarked, “So what is geothermal anyway?
 I am having it installed in the new place I just bought and I know it works and how much it costs but nothing else.”
 His words sum up the greatest challenge for geo-exchange yet – lack of awareness.
 Geo-exchange technology needs our help to move it out of its prolonged infancy and into the mainstream.

-The most common misconception holding it back is that geothermal will provide electricity, which is only true if you live atop a volcano.
-Here, in New York, Earth’s core temperature isn’t quite hot enough to produce electricity.
-What it does allow for, though, is a cleaner heating and cooling option for thousands of homes and offices – as the tapped heat not only provides heating in the winter, but also air conditioning in the summer.
+The most common misconception holding it back is that geothermal energy will generate electricity, which is only true if you live atop a volcano.
+Here, in New York, Earth’s sub-surface temperature isn’t quite hot enough to produce electricity.
+What it does allow for, though, is a cleaner, resilient, and largely cheaper heating and cooling option for thousands of homes and offices – as the tapped heat not only provides heating in the winter, but also air conditioning in the summer.

 Under the guidance of Mayor Bloomberg’s PlaNYC, New York City will set the pace for the rest of the country to make way for efficient, non-fossil fuel burning geothermal.
 There are already a few projects underway in hospitals, museums, schools, and the highly anticipated Cornell Tech Campus on Roosevelt Island that stand to benefit from cheaper heating and cooling, cleaner air and a smaller carbon footprint.
 The adoption may be challenging, but the reward will be well worth the heat.